mattiasmucherie/academy-layout-styling/assessmenttraining/tasks.md

 Use a anyonymous self calling method and await the result instead of using .then()

-# UX & Design

-## Question 1

-Think about the design process, what benefits do we get by working analog instead of digital.

-## Question 2

-What are the benefits with agile projects when developing software?

-## Question 3

-What roles exists in a scrum team?

-## Question 4

-Who decides what to work with during a sprint and adds it to the backlog?

-## Question 5

-What is the purpose of a daily scrum meeting, and what does it consist of?

 # Layout and Styling

 Using HTML and SCSS, recreate the following cards.
 Background images can be found in [backgrounds](./backgrounds)